gyr/relx-go/README.md

 go test -v ./...
 ```

+## CI Validation

+The following commands are recommended for a CI/CD pipeline to validate the code:

+1.  **Install Dependencies:** `go get github.com/stretchr/testify/assert`
+2.  **Tidy Modules:** `go mod tidy`
+3.  **Run Tests:** `go test ./...`
+4.  **Build for Production:** `CGO_ENABLED=0 GOOS=linux GOARCH=amd64 go build -o relx-go cmd/relx-go/main.go`

 ## ⚙️ Configuration

-GRXS supports loading configuration from a Lua file.
+relx-go supports loading configuration from a Lua file.
 This allows you to customize settings such as the cache directory used for cloning Git repositories and enable debug logging.

 ### Configuration File Search Order

-GRXS searches for a configuration file in the following order, using the first one found:
+relx-go searches for a configuration file in the following order, using the first one found:

 1.  **Command-line flag:** Specified using `--config <path>` or `-c <path>`.
-2.  **Environment variable:** The path specified in the `GRXS_CONFIG_FILE` environment variable.
+2.  **Environment variable:** The path specified in the `RELX_GO_CONFIG_FILE` environment variable.
-3.  **User-specific path:** `~/.config/grxs/config.lua`
+3.  **User-specific path:** `~/.config/relx-go/config.lua`
-4.  **System-wide path:** `/etc/grxs/config.lua`
+4.  **System-wide path:** `/etc/relx-go/config.lua`

-If no configuration file is found, GRXS will proceed with default settings.
+If no configuration file is found, relx-go will proceed with default settings.

 ### Example `config.lua`